Latest general election: Tory tactics on Starmer's age could backfire, poll suggests; Farage changes his mind on Tory deal | Political news - ExBulletin

 Latest general election: Tory tactics on Starmer's age could backfire, poll suggests; Farage changes his mind on Tory deal | Political news

-If Starmer is ruthless, he must resolve the 'purge' issue quickly – as Labor faces its first election crisis
+If Starmer is ruthless, he must resolve the 'purge' issue quickly – as Labor faces its first electoral crisis

 By Beth Rigby, Political Editor

-When I asked Sir Keir Starmer a few weeks ago if he was ruthless, he said he was, but he qualified that.
+When I asked Sir Keir Starmer a few weeks ago if he was ruthless, he said yes, but he qualified it.

 His ruthlessness focused on trying to secure a Labor government that “could change this country for the better”.